lordmilko/PrtgAPI/README.md

 ```powershell
 Get-Probe | Get-Sensor
 ```

+By default, PrtgAPI will display advanced progress details whenever two cmdlets are chained together.
+This can be modified by either setting the `$ProgressPreference` within PowerShell, specifying or omitting the `-NoProgress` parameter with `Connect-PrtgServer`, or by using the `Enable-PrtgProgress` and `Disable-PrtgProgress` cmdlets.
+This can be useful when you wish to use PrtgAPI in scripts but don't wish to receive constant progress updates.

 When using `Set-ChannelProperty` on channels that use custom units, take into account the unit when specifying your value. e.g. a sensor may have a "display value" in megabytes, however its actual value may be in *bytes*.
 You can confirm the numeric value of a channel by referring to the `LastValueNumeric` property.